FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 - Scalable database structures
 - Clean code and software architecture
 - Production-ready web applications
-- Better development workflows with Git and GitHub

 ---

 ## 🛠️ What I Like to Build

-I enjoy working on projects that involve:

 - Backend systems
 - REST APIs